 In Georgia, defendants can only receive a death sentence if the jury reaches the decision unanimously.

-But Kammer and his team are relying on some recent United States Supreme Court decisions to back their motion for a stay of execution.
+Kammer and his team relied on recent United States Supreme Court decisions to support their motion for a stay of execution.

 The central one, Kammer told CNN, is Pena-Rodriguez v Colorado.
 In March, the US Supreme Court held in a 5-3 vote that laws like Georgia’s are invalidated when a juror “makes a clear statement that indicates he or she relied on racial stereotypes or animus to convict a criminal defendant,” Justice Anthony Kennedy wrote in the majority opinion.